veeramarni/redux-bootstrap/README.md

 That's it, Routing, Immutable, DevTools are ready and you can start working on your app!

-Note.
+# Where Can I Find An Example?
 If you are looking for a sample application, you can refer to the [redux-bootstrap-example](https://github.com/remojansen/redux-bootstrap-example) repository.

 # Using combineReducers
 Redux bootstrap uses Immutable.js.
 The `combineReducers` function from redux don't work with immutable state but you can use the `redux-immutable` `combineReducers` function to solve this problem: